Pusnikai/Incident-Manager/README.md

 What was your motivation?

-Our motiivation for this project is to assist users like yourself.
+Our motivation for this project is to assist users like yourself.
 We aim to make managing unexpected situations easier.
-Creating the inceident-manager provide solutions and offering control and a clear path when navagating unforseen predicaments.
-We strive to allow users by making their experience smooth a manageable. why did you build this project?
+Creating the incident manager provides solutions and offers control and a clear path when navigating unforeseen predicaments.
+We strive to allow users to make their experience smooth a manageable. why did you build this project?

+why did you build this project?

+This project was made to address the problems of managing unforeseen incidents very efficiently.
+Realizing the complications of this kind of situation, the goal was to devise a solution that would make incident reporting simple.

 What problem does it solve?

 What did you learn?

-Troubles we encountered were implementing the connection with Angular and CRUD to MongoDB.
-CRUD is necessary as this is what helps us create, update and delete data.
-Angular is a common framework used to develop single-page applications
+The trouble we encountered was implementing the connection with Angular and CRUD to MongoDB.
+CRUD is necessary as this is what helps us create, update, and delete data.
+Angular is a common framework used to develop single-page applications.

 test 2